 Keep Your Browser Up to Date:

 Security patches are released for popular browsers all the time.
 They are released in response to the security loopholes that phishers and other hackers inevitably discover and exploit.
 If you typically ignore messages about updating your browsers, stop.
 The minute an update is available, download and install it.
 Chrome and most browsers automatically download and install security patches unless you have disabled it.
+If you own a business, get a professional to check the DNS Security to safeguard your business from internet threats.
+This is very important because malware, ransomware, phishing, and other scams use DNS servers to look up and connect to infrastructure for cyber attacks.

 Be Wary of Popups: